So far, the Kechi Kite Festival and Open House is still planned for 2020.

-The city of Kechi, KS has a day filled with fun planned for Saturday, September 21.
+For several years now the city of Kechi, KS has planned a day filled with fun on the third Saturday in September.

 It’s a Kite Festival, fall festival, outdoor antique market, arts fair, and small business open house day all rolled into one.